top of page

 Hidden in Plain Sight

-A very strong case; a surfeit of evidence as one acquaintance of an acquaintance described it to me (if not proof) will be made to show that the father of the author of this manuscript was the original inspirational source for the character Mr. Darcy of Pride and Prejudice.
+A very strong case; a surfeit of evidence as one acquaintance of an acquaintance described it to me (if not proof) will be made to show that the father of the author of the manuscript outlined above was the original inspirational source for the character Mr. Darcy of Pride and Prejudice.
 In 1795 when Jane Austen began Pride and Prejudice this man was a young, single and very rich individual.
-That's the beginning, to follow is the discovery of perhaps hundreds of anagram puzzles.
-Some ingeniously contrived puns (Prior to 2020 only ONE PUN was known in Jane Austen's work) and were that not already more than enough there are some extraordinary numerical Easter Eggs as well.
-(As a quick test Study the 2 paragraphs before the word Commerce in Volume 1 Chapter 6 Pride and Prejudice.
-There is, for those with any appreciation of ingenuity, something to be seen) Click here to learn more about the Unknown Jane Austen
+That is just the the beginning.
+To follow is to travel a road that passes by explanations for her choice of names, places, people and even book titles.

 R E M B R A N D T